bwohlberg/sporco/docs/source/sporco.cupy.rst

 This subpackage provides GPU acceleration for selected SPORCO modules via copies of these modules that are patched to replace `NumPy <http://www.numpy.org/>`__ arrays and operations with the equivalent ones provided by `CuPy <https://cupy.chainer.org/>`__.
 The boolean value of attribute ``sporco.cupy.have_cupy`` indicates whether `CuPy <https://cupy.chainer.org/>`__ is installed and a GPU device is available.
 The modules within the ``sporco.cupy`` subpackage can still be used when ``sporco.cupy.have_cupy`` is ``False``, but they will not be GPU accelerated.

+Note that the ``sporco.cupy`` subpackage is not supported under versions of Python, such as Python 2.7.x, that do not have the :mod:`importlib.util` module.

 Installation and Configuration